Jagana: Road

-The road connecting it to Palanpur was built in 1873-74.
+The road connecting Jagana to Palanpur was built in 1873–74.
 Jagana is connected to Palanpur by Gobri Road and Gujarat state highway 41 (SH41) which also connects it directly to Mehsana, Unjha and Ahmedabad.

 Rail

 Umardashi railway station is the nearest railway station located in Sedrasana village which is 5 km away.
 Palanpur junction, a major railway station on the Jaipur–Ahmedabad line is located 7 km away.

 Airport

-The nearest Airport is the Deesa Airport, originally built to serve the princely state of Palanpur is located 35 km from Jagana.
-The nearest International Airport is Sardar Vallabhbhai Patel International Airport, Ahmedabad which is at a distance of 135 km from the village.
+The nearest Airport is Deesa Airport, originally built to serve the princely state of Palanpur is located 35 km from Jagana.
+The nearest International Airport is Sardar Vallabhbhai Patel International Airport, Ahmedabad, which is at a distance of 135 km from the village.